HydroCouple/HydroCoupleComposer/README.md

 [![AUR](https://img.shields.io/aur/license/yaourt.svg)](https://github.com/HydroCouple/HydroCouple/blob/master/License.md)

-HydroCoupleComposer is a cross platform GUI for creating HydroCouple coupled model compositions.
-It can be launched using MPI for compositions containing components that support MPI.
+HydroCoupleComposer is a cross platform GUI and CLI for creating and executing HydroCouple coupled model compositions.
+It can be launched using MPI for compositions containing components that support MPI using the following command:

 ```
 mpirun -np 3 ./HydroCoupleComposer -r inputfile.hcp --ng
 ```

-Type the following command for more help.
+Type the following command for more help:

 ```bash
 ./HydroCoupleComposer -h